wilsonwang881/UNiDAYSApplication/README.md

 ## Description:

-The web interface includes two parts: one for selecting goods and adding them to the shopping cart, the other part for adding new goods and setting the prices and and discounts.
+The web interface includes two parts: one for selecting goods and adding them to the shopping cart, one for setting the prices and and discounts.
 Just click on the buttons on the left pane to switch.
 Note that once the prices, discounts or list of goods is changed, the shopping cart will be emptied and the user needs to re-select the goods.

 ## Implementation:

-The application is implemented mainly using JavaScript and can be considered to be server-less.
-I am currently trying to integrate with Vue.js.
+The application can be considered to be server-less.
+The functions, i.e. selecting goods, change pricing policies, are implemented using JavaScript.

-The jQuery, Bootstrap JavaScript and CSS are held in the repository instead of using links.
+The jQuery, Bootstrap JavaScript and CSS, Popper.js are held in this repository instead of using links.

 ## Usage: